cvong1001/3420ISQAAssignment1/DFD Dictionary.md

 Processes

-Manage Software Package for License Scanning:
+Manage Software Package for License Scanning: Manages software packages for license scanning.

-Manage Software Package License for Project Scanning:
+Manage Software Package License for Project Scanning: Manages software package licenses for project scanning.

-Manage Policy Documents:
+Manage Policy Documents: Manages policy documents that the manager may add or update policies.

 Query DB for All Software Packages and License Information:

-Scan for Licenses:
+Scan for Licenses: Scans for licenses in software packages.